foundationallm/foundationallm/src/dotnet/SemanticKernelAPI/README.md

 The Semantic Kernel API provides the following services:

-- Handle user prompts for completion and summaries from the Agent Factory API
+- Handle user prompts for completion and summaries from the Agent Factory API.
+- Executes the defined skills in the Semantic Kernel configurations to generate completions
+- Handles the various memories required to execute the AI layer summaries

 ## Instructions

+Coming soon.

+## Services Required

 Coming soon.